Stephen A. Douglas, Western Man

-It didn’t take long for freshman Congressman Stephen A. Douglas to see the truth of Senator Thomas Hart Benton’s warning: slavery attached itself to every measure before the U.S. Congress.
-Douglas’ wanted to expand the nation into an ocean-bound free republic yet slavery, and the violent conflicts it stirred, always interfered, as it did with his 1844 bill to organize Nebraska.
+It didn’t take long for freshman Congressman Stephen A. Douglas to see the truth of Senator Thomas Hart Benton’s warning: slavery attached itself to every measure that came before the U.S. Congress.
+Douglas wanted to expand the nation into an ocean-bound republic.
+Yet slavery and the violent conflicts it stirred always interfered, as it did in 1844 with his first bill to organize Nebraska.

-Within two weeks, Douglas won passage of all eight bills and President Millard Fillmore signed the Compromise of 1850, Douglas’ greatest legislative achievement.
-This book chronicles how his popular sovereignty doctrine moved the issue of slavery out of Congress on into the ballot box.
+Within two weeks, Douglas won passage of all eight bills, and President Millard Fillmore signed the Compromise of 1850.
+It was Douglas’s greatest legislative achievement.
+This book chronicles how his popular sovereignty doctrine moved the issue of slavery from Congress to the ballot box.

 About the Author(s)

 Reg Ankrom is a frequent writer and speaker about pre–Civil War Illinois and is working on two additional books on Stephen A. Douglas.
 He lives in Quincy, Illinois.

 Format: softcover (7 x 10)